 Want a homemade meatloaf recipe with a bit of “Wow”?
-Meatloaf with mushroom gravy is a savory blend of veal and pork with lots of fresh sage and a handful of spices that’ll make you sit up and take notice.
+Meatloaf with mushroom gravy is a savory blend of veal and pork with lots of fresh sage, thyme and a handful of spices that’ll make you sit up and take notice.
 No ketchup here — this ain’t no traditional meatloaf!

 When you think of comfort food, good old-fashioned meatloaf has to make the top 10 list, right?
 But when you think of meatloaf do you automatically think ground beef and ketchup?
 I admit, that’s where my head goes.
 That’s the way we had it when we were young.
 It wasn’t fancy, but we loved it.
 Not to denigrate that style, but my meatloaf with mushroom gravy flips the notion of traditional meatloaf on its head.